Bhavesh407/Kaiburr-task-1/README.md

 Kaiburr-task1-restAPI
 # Kaiburr Assessment - Task 1: Java REST API

-[cite_start]This is a Spring Boot application that provides a REST API for creating, finding, deleting, and executing "task" objects[cite: 31]. [cite_start]The tasks are stored in a MongoDB database[cite: 79].
+This is a Spring Boot application that provides a REST API for creating, finding, deleting, and executing "task" objects.
+The tasks are stored in a MongoDB database.

 ---